usnistgov/800-63-3-Implementation-Resources/index.md

 These implementation resources provide guidance for SP 800-63-3 in three parts: Part A addresses SP 800-63A, Part B addresses SP 800-63B, and Part C addresses SP 800-63C.
 Section numbers are presented in parentheses in each part which refer to the SP 800-63-3 volume corresponding to that part.

 Comments on these guidelines are welcomed and can be submitted via email to <dig-comments@nist.gov>.

+A PDF version of these implementation resources can be found online at <https://www.nist.gov/system/files/documents/2020/07/02/SP-800-63-3-Implementation-Resources_07012020.pdf>.